sdraeger/DDALAB-launcher/README.md

 - **Check for Launcher Updates** - Check for and install launcher updates
 - **Uninstall DDALAB** - Remove all services and data (with double confirmation)
 - **Exit** - Close the launcher

+### Live Status Display

+The launcher shows a real-time status indicator in the main menu:
+- 🟢 **Up** - DDALAB is running and healthy
+- 🔴 **Down** - DDALAB is not running
+- 🟡 **Starting** - DDALAB is starting up
+- ⚪ **Unknown** - Status cannot be determined (not configured)

+The status updates automatically every 5 seconds and immediately after operations.

 ## Project Structure